Primary Alveolar Hypoventilation

 When to seek care?
 It's advisable to seek care when there are breathing pauses or persistent fatigue without a clear explanation.
 A professional review allows a better understanding of what is happening and rules out other causes.

-Specialties that treat primary alveolar hypoventilation
+Data on 18 doctors who treat primary alveolar hypoventilation

 Treatment by city